core-explorer/cppdecl/README.md

 All-in-one library to parse and manipulate C/C++ type names and declarations.

-Includes a type name parser that can give sensible results without context information, and a bunch of [type simplification rules](#simplifying-types).
+Includes a type name parser that gives sensible results without context information, and a bunch of [normalization rules](#normalizing--simplifying-types) to produce consistent type names across compilers.

 Some usecases: